 Some states require car insurance companies to offer a discount to drivers who voluntarily choose to take an accident-prevention course from an approved traffic school.
-The average driver training discount is a little more than 1 percent off your insurance.
+The average driver training discount is a little more than 1% off your insurance.
 That would save the average driver $74 off auto insurance.

 There may be eligibility restrictions to receive the discount.

-For example, in Georgia, drivers age 25 or older can receive a 10 percent discount on certain portions of their car insurance policy if they’ve completed an approved defensive driver course AND if their prior three-year record is clean of traffic violations, at-fault accidents, or claims.
-Those under 25 can also get a discount but must complete both classroom and practical training.
+For example, in Georgia, drivers 25 or older can receive a 10% discount on certain portions of their car insurance policy if they’ve completed an approved defensive driver course and if their prior three-year record is clean of traffic violations, at-fault accidents or claims.
+Those younger than 25 can also get a discount but must complete classroom and practical training.

-Defensive driving training discounts for older drivers average nearly 4 percent off your car insurance.
+Defensive driving training discounts for older drivers average nearly 4% off your car insurance.
 That would save the average driver $61 off the premium of the older driver.

 In many states, laws don’t dictate if successfully completing traffic school will earn drivers of all ages a car insurance discount – instead, the state leaves it up to the insurance companies to decide.